GitHub Sponsors

 ## Receiving Financial Contributions

-GitHub sends payments to GitHub Sponsors participants on a monthly basis.
+GitHub sends payments to GitHub Sponsors participants monthly.
 We allocate these payments when we receive them, typically at the end of the calendar month.

 Funds will be automatically added to your project's Open Collective balance, minus our 10% administration fee, at the end of each month.
 You'll see 'GitHub Sponsors' listed as the source of these funds.